saymrwulf/litex-boards/notes.md

-2014-09-03T01:28:00 - Implementing approach from a new paper read last night (litex-boards) 2014-09-17T22:06:00 - Refactor for clarity, might break a few tests though (litex-boards) 2014-09-17T07:48:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards)
+2014-09-03T01:28:00 - Implementing approach from a new paper read last night (litex-boards) 2014-09-17T22:06:00 - Refactor for clarity, might break a few tests though (litex-boards) 2014-09-17T07:48:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2014-09-24T22:09:00 - Quick fix, referencing a known issue from the official repo (litex-boards)